Darwin Nunez header stuns Ajax to send Benfica through to Champions League quarter-finals

-Darwin Nunez’s header in the 76th minute proved the difference on a night where Ajax dominated possession, but the visitors held on to secure a place in the last eight.
+Darwin Nunez’s header in the 76th minute proved the difference on a night where Ajax dominated possession, but the visitors fought harder and held on to secure a place in the last eight.

 Ad

-Ajax began the game the better of the two sides and finished the half with eight attempts on goal, but only two were on target.
+Ajax began the game the better of the two sides and finished the first half with eight attempts on goal, but only two on target.

 Champions League